Non-Allais Paradox and Context-Dependent Risk Attitudes: Resulting Behavior

-Additionally, we provide the types of indifference curves given in Figure \ref{fig:gul_ic} of \textcite{Gul1991} using another binary ECU example.
+Additionally, we provide the types of indifference curves given in Figure \ref{fig:ecu-da-eu-comparison} of \textcite{Gul1991} using another binary ECU example.
 For this graph, we let the horizontal axis represent the value of a prize $X$ that occurs in a lottery at probability $p$ and the vertical axis represent the value of a prize $Y$ that occurs in the same lottery at probability $1-p$.
 So point $(x,y)$ in our diagram corresponds to a lottery that awards prize $x$ at probability $p$ and prize $y$ at probability $1-p$.
 We focus on the case in which $p<\tau <0.5$.
 Each indifference curve corresponds to lotteries that are indifferent to each other.
-For ease of comparison, we draw these curves for the case in which we obtain smooth indifference curves when the DM is a standard expected utility maximizer.
+For ease of comparison, we draw these curves for the case in which we obtain smooth indifference curves when the DM is a standard EU maximizer.

-For Figure \ref{fig:gul_ic}, in the bottom indifference curve we initially see the usual smooth curve until Y drops to value $d$ because we have a standard expected utility maximizer using function $u$ as a result of $p<\tau$.
-Once the value of Y reaches $d$, the probabilities of all prizes are less than or equal to $d$, and so the DM switches to function $v$.
+For Figure \ref{fig:ecu-da-eu-comparison}, in the bottom indifference curve we initially see the usual smooth curve until Y drops to value $d$ because we have a standard EU maximizer using function $u$ as a result of $p<\tau$.
+Once the value of Y reaches $d$, prize Y is disappointing and carries probability $1-p > \tau$, so the DM switches to function $v$.
 When this happens, the utility that the DM derives from prize Y suddenly drops from $u(Y)$ to $v(Y)$.
 To keep the DM indifferent, the value of X needs to rise much higher to compensate for this change, and hence there is a discontinuity at that point.
 As the higher indifference curve shows, we have a smooth indifference curve without any discontinuity whenever the probability placed on prizes that are less than or equal to $d$ is below $\tau$.
 We obtain this result because, of course, the DM will always use $u$ to evaluate such lotteries.